OptiNa-Team/OptiNa-Reborn/README.md

 ### 📖 About
-OptiNa Reborn is a free and lightweight alternative of OptiFine, designed for modern Minecraft versions using the Fabric platform.
+OptiNa Reborn is a free and lightweight alternative of OptiFine, designed for modern Minecraft versions using the Fabric Modloader.
 It brings back all the features from OptiFine while adding a few extras.
 Notably, it’s optimized using Sodium. a modern Render Engine for minecraft, ensuring smooth performance even on less powerful computers.
 Plus, we update faster than OptiFine!

 ## Why Choose OptiNa Reborn?
 <details>